esmero/archipelago-documentation/docs/ubuntu.md

   - Ubuntu 18.04
   - Ubuntu 20.04
   - Linux
+  - Drupal 9
 ---

-# Installing Archipelago on Ubuntu 18.04 or 20.04
+# Installing Archipelago Drupal 9 on Ubuntu 18.04 or 20.04

 ## About running terminal commands